htw-imi-showtime/showtime-website/content/ss21/bachelor/b4-manifesto/concept.md

 We developed multiple concepts, discussed and modified them to reach the final idea:

-- Unterteilt wird in 4 verschiedene Grundphasen.
+- The act is divided into 4 different phases
 - There are at least 2 areas that are part of the interaction.
   **(1) Interaction area (2) Target area**.
 - At least one person is needed for the interaction.